Frequently Asked Questions

 A: Yes.
 Car seat manufacturers are now stamping a date on the shell of their products stating to not use the seat after "x/x/xxxx" date.
-On average, the life span of a car seat is 5 to 6 years depending on the manufacturer.
+The expiration date may also be located on a white label that also contains your model number and date of manufacturer.
 Call your manufacturer for additional information.

 Q: How old does my child have to be to graduate out of his/her booster seat?

 A: Per Iowa law, a child must ride in a booster seat until their sixth birthday.
 However, it is more about a child's fit in the vehicle seat than it is age related.
 Your child should remain in a booster seat until they can sit all the way back in the vehicle seat, their knees bend over the edge of the seat and their feet touch the floor.
 When buckled up without a booster, the shoulder belt should cross the child's hard collar bone (not the neck or face) and the lap belt should cross the child's hard hip bones and upper thigh area (not the tummy).
 If these things are not met, the child is not yet big enough to ride without a booster seat.